-The situations where blockchain makes the most sense are invisible – they are in an SEP field.
-You see, the best uses of blockchain (and its ilk) are situations where the underlying problem is somebody else’s problem to solve – or worse, nobody’s problem (is an NEP field some kind of cloaking field too?).
+The situations where blockchain makes the most sense are invisible – in an SEP field.
+You see, the best uses of the blockchain (and its ilk) are situations where the underlying problem is somebody else’s problem to solve – or worse, nobody else’s problem (is an NEP field some kind of cloaking field, too?).

-Think about where blockchain-based solutions are gaining major traction:
+Think about where blockchain-based solutions are gaining significant traction:

-* Identity – truly an SEP.
-Nobody really wants to own your identity (well, facebook and google do – they make money on owning your identity).
+- Identity – truly an SEP.
+Nobody wants to own your identity (well, Facebook and Google do – they make money on owning your identity).

-* Logistics – if you’re looking for an industry that has amazing paperwork, mistakes, and confusion this is the one.
+- Logistics – This is the one if you’re looking for an industry with fantastic paperwork, mistakes, and confusion.

-* Supply Chains – from farm to store to your table there may be dozens of players that tough what you’re eating.
+- Supply Chains – from farm to store to your table, dozens of players may touch what you’re eating.

-I’m focusing here on Identity but let’s take a quick look at what each industry has in common.
-Each shares most if not all of the following aspects:
+I’m focusing here on identity but let’s take a quick look at what each industry has in common.
+Each share most if not all of the following aspects:

 - Many Players with diverse and unaligned needs.

-- Lack of trust between players – especially competitors, but upstream/downstream players as well.
+- Lack of trust between players – especially competitors- and upstream/downstream players.

 - No convincing mandate for one party to coordinate/control

-- Major inefficiencies (direct, indirect, errors) due to the way information is exchanged.
+- Significant inefficiencies (direct, indirect, errors) due to the nature of the information exchange.